gallettilance/gallettilance.github.io/README.md

 ## Homeworks

 The homework assignments will be due throughout the semester as relevant material is covered.
 There will be 7 assignments in total.
-Clarifying questions (in class or on Piazza) are encouraged or make reasonable assumptions and justify your decisions.
+Homeworks are collaborative.
+You can submit them individually or as a group.
+I highly encourage you to create a study group, share knowledge, and work on and submit the homeworks together.

 ### Late Policy

 Late homeworks will be accepted up to 48h after the due date.
 Late homeworks will incur a 12% penalty for the first 24h and a 20% penalty for next 24h.
 No points will be awarded after 48h.
 The lowest homework grade will be dropped at the end of the semester.

-### Collaboration

-You may discuss questions but you must submit individual code.
-You must list your collaborators in the homework.

 ### Re-Grades

-If you notice an issue with a grade you’ve received, you must submit a regrade on Gradescope within 48h of receiving the grade.
+If you notice an issue with a grade you’ve received, please don't email the teaching staff.
+Instead, please submit a regrade on Gradescope within 48h of receiving the grade.
 Anything beyond 48h will not be accepted for a re-grade.

 ## Midterm